dan47bennett/got-time/README.md

 This project is a simple todo list.

-The deliverables are as follows (list will expand as project progresses):
+The deliverables are as follows:
-- [ ] Simple Todo list with inputs from the user with the task and amount of time needed.
+- Simple database for tasks.
+- Ability to input tasks.
+- Display of tasks, deadline, time taken etc.
+- Attractive UI.
+- Firebase deployment.
+- CI integration.

 The project will be built in React and hosted on Firebase, with CI to deploy on merge to master.